robto09/CocktailCraft/docs/ArchitecturalImprovements.md

 - Implemented proper error handling in use cases

 ### 2. Refactor Large ViewModels ✅
-- Created EnhancedHomeViewModel that uses use cases instead of repositories
+- Standardized on clean architecture ViewModels that use use cases instead of repositories
-- Created EnhancedCocktailDetailViewModel for cocktail details
-- Created EnhancedFavoritesViewModel for favorites management
+- Removed legacy ViewModels and "Enhanced" prefix from all ViewModels
+- Implemented proper Flow handling in all ViewModels
+- Added backward compatibility methods for smooth transition
 - Created a dedicated ViewModelModule for better organization

 ### 3. Clean Up Repository Implementations ✅